Italy police close in on school bombing suspect

 "I'm not very interested in his name.
 I want to know why he did it," he said.

-In a sign of tension in the city, after the funeral police had to stop youths from attacking a man they mistakenly believed had something to do with the bombing.

-Although no motive for the Brindisi school attack has been established, Monti's presence, alongside a number of other senior political leaders, underscored the wider resonance of a crime that horrified Italy.
+Although no motive for the Brindisi school attack has yet been established, Monti's presence, alongside a number of other senior political leaders, underscored the wider resonance of a crime that has horrified Italy.

 With the country already mired in recession and grappling with a deep economic crisis and a loss of confidence in most of its political institutions, the attack on a school was a sickening shock, made worse by a deadly earthquake which hit northern Italy on Sunday.

-In hot sunshine, thousands of people filled a square and surrounding streets in Mesagne, where a giant video screen relayed the service in the church.
+In hot sunshine, thousands of local people filled the church square and surrounding streets in Bassi's home town of Mesagne, where a giant video screen relayed the service inside.

-Most of those injured in the blast suffered burns from the gas explosion and one other girl, 15-year-old Veronica Capodieci, is still in serious condition in hospital.
+Most of those hurt in the blast suffered burns from the gas explosion and one other girl, 15-year-old Veronica Capodieci, is still in serious condition in hospital.

 Although there appears to be no link with recent attacks on tax agency Equitalia or with the shooting of the head of engineering group Ansaldo Nucleare, claimed by an anarchist group, the Brindisi bombing has added to fears of a possible return of political violence in Italy.

-Interior Minister Anna Maria Cancellieri met local officials to discuss a security crackdown involving hundreds of police drafted from outside the region in an operation coordinated with anti-mafia and anti-terrorism services.
+Earlier, Interior Minister Anna Maria Cancellieri met local officials to discuss a security crackdown involving hundreds of police drafted in from outside the region in an operation coordinated with anti-mafia and anti-terrorism services.

 (Additional reporting by Daniele Mari, Writing by James Mackenzie; Editing by Michael Roddy)